StackStorm-Exchange/stackstorm-pagerduty/README.md

 Pagerduty has two primary types of API; A traditional RESTful API and an Events API.

-The Events API was designed sepcifically for handling Incident creation, acknowledgement, and resolution.
+The Events API was designed specifically for handling Incident creation, acknowledgment, and resolution.
 Read more about the Events API [here.](https://v2.developer.pagerduty.com/docs/events-api)

 Currently pypd only supports the mode `trigger` (create) on only the Events V1 API.
 Once pypd is updated to support the Events V2 API, corresponding actions can be updated.